|Birth: ||Jul. 24, 1928|

 On November 11, 1951 Armistice (Veterans) Day, while conducting interdiction fire and shore bombardment off the Kojo coastline, the USS Gloucester engaged in a duel with North Korean shore batteries at Hŭngnam.
-The USS Gloucester took direct hits that killed Storekeeper Jaramillo and seriously wounded 11 others.
+The USS Gloucester took several direct hits that killed Storekeeper Jaramillo and seriously wounded 11 others.

 While the USS Gloucester was zigzagging and returning fire, incoming enemy air bursts were raining shrapnel from above.
 Sonar recorded hundreds of near misses in the waters around the USS Gloucester when one fateful enemy shell found its' mark on the aft 20mm gun tub where Louis and several shipmates were manning their general quarters.
 The combat veterans of the USS Gloucester will never forget that day and will never forget Louie.

 On November 13, 1951 operation COUNTER-PUNCH was carried out by the USS Toledo (CA 133) against the Kojo coastline gun emplacements.
 These shore batteries had killed Louie just two days before.
 Direct hits were reported on three gun emplacements.

 Louis Naranjo Jaramillo.
 He was the Jack-of-the-Dust, an old Navy term, and he was in charge of storing and retrieving all commissary stores.
 When he was in the supply office working on records, he worked at a table alongside me.
 I often think about the quirk of fate that assigned him to that 20mm and me to a different 20mm.

 I'll never forget seeing all the splashes (near misses) in the waters around our ship as we were being fired upon.